A backward ergodic theorem along trees and its consequences for free group actions: Preliminaries

 \end{defn}

-It follows from this definition that an $E$-ergodic decomposition, if exists, is unique modulo a $\mu$-null set.
-As for the existence, for pmp countable Borel equivalence relations this is due to Farrel and Varadarajan \cites{Farrell,Varadarajan} (see also \cite{KM}*{Theorem 3.3}), and more generally, it is a theorem of Ditzen for null-preserving equivalence relations \cite{Ditzen:thesis} (see also \cite{Miller:meas_with_cocycle_II}*{Theorem 5.2}).
-We will only use the existence of an ergodic decomposition for pmp equivalence relations, as well as the following connection with conditional expectation.
+It follows from this definition that an $E$-ergodic decomposition, if it exists, is unique modulo a $\mu$-null set.
+As for the existence, for pmp countable Borel equivalence relations this is due to Farrel and Varadarajan \cite{Farrell,Varadarajan} (see also \cite[Theorem 3.3]{KM}), and more generally, it is a theorem of Ditzen for null-preserving equivalence relations \cite{Ditzen:thesis} (see also \cite[Theorem 5.2]{Miller:meas_with_cocycle_II}).
+We will only use the existence of an ergodic decomposition for pmp equivalence relations, but we will use the following connection with conditional expectation for null-preserving equivalence relations.

-\begin{prop}[Conditional expectation via ergodic decomposition] Let $\epsilon : X \to \mathrm{Erg}_E(X)$ be an $E$-ergodic decomposition of $\mu$.
+\begin{prop}[Conditional expectation via ergodic decomposition] Let $\epsilon : X \to P(X)$ be an $E$-ergodic decomposition of $\mu$.
 For any $f \in L^1(X,\mu)$ and $E$-invariant Borel set $B \subseteq X$,

 In particular, for $\mu$-a.e.\ $x \in X$,

 where $\finv$ is the $\mu$-conditional expectation with respect to the $\sigma$-algebra of $E$-invariant Borel sets. \end{prop} \begin{proof} The ``in particular'' part follows from the definition and uniqueness of the conditional expectation and the fact that the map $x \mapsto \int_X f(z) \;d\epsilon_x(z)$ is $E$-invariant.